-During the course of normal opportunities of the City, various claims and lawsuits arise.
-The City attorney has advised that there are no potential liabilities that will impair the position as of the date of this audit report.
+During normal opportunities of the City, various claims and lawsuits arise.
+The City Attorney has advised that there are no potential liabilities that will impair the position as of the date of this audit report.

 B. Grants

 Amounts received or receivable from grant agencies are subject to audit and adjustment by grantor agencies, principally the federal government.
 Any disallowed claims, including amounts already collected, may constitute a liability of the applicable funds.